 We love to receive homemade cards if you have a moment and feel so inclined.
 Justin will be recovering later this week and I know funny pictures and encouraging words will lift his spirits.
 I believe a positive attitude and outlook can aid in healing and recovery, which is why we schedule FUN and LAUGHS and PRAYER and SCRIPTURE.

 But the body can also be a downright funny thing.
-Feeling entirely calm in spirit, but I’m broken out teenager face and way too many thoughts about Amish buffet fried chicken.
+Feeling entirely calm in spirit, but I have a broken out teenager face and way too many thoughts about Amish fried chicken.

 Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.
 Let perseverance finish its work so that you may be mature and complete, not lacking anything…Blessed is the one who perseveres under trial because, having stood the test, that person will receive the crown of life that the Lord has promised to those who love him.
 James 1:2-4, 12